kokovidis/portfolio_temp/Coursework/Electives/E-government/readme.md

 * Municipality
 * Town

-For Geograhpic base of public body
+For the Geograhpic base of public body:

 * Town
 * Address